mfonfrancis/color-flipper/README.md

 # color-flipper
-A vanilla JS app the changes the background color of a page on the click of a button
+A vanilla JS app that changes the background color of a page on the click of a button